Updated on November 22, 2023

 What is Pink Clouding?

-Pink cloud syndrome (PCS) or "pink clouding" refers to a phenomenon where a recovering person loses enthusiasm for addiction treatment during early recovery.2,3 It's often called the honeymoon phase of addiction recovery.
+Pink cloud syndrome (PCS) or “pink clouding” refers to a phenomenon where a recovering person feels exhilaration and enthusiasm for addiction treatment during early recovery.
+It’s often called the honeymoon phase of addiction recovery.

-To some, pink cloud syndrome can feel like a natural high.
-It can be very similar to the high felt during active use of drugs or alcohol.1
+To some, pink cloud syndrome can feel like a natural high, resulting in an overwhelming sense of joy, euphoria, and overconfidence.
+Overall, it can feel very similar to the high felt during active use of drugs or alcohol.

 Sponsored